HactarCE/Nomic-Rules/README.md

 A proposal can describe any number of actions that make changes to the game rules, or otherwise alter the game state.

 A proposal is either open or closed.
 When it is first submitted a proposal is open.
+A closed proposal is either passed or failed.
+When a player closes a proposal, they must either pass it or fail it.

 ### Voting on proposals